Dronecode/utm-adapter/README.md

 # QGCS UTM Adapter Project
 ## Goal
-The goal of this work is to develop a UTM focused working group within Dronecode membership and build an open / configurable adapter for QGCS to enable it to exchange relevant data a UTM system.
-The adapter would be configurable so that the operator can specify what UTM system it wants to use.
+The goal of this work is to develop a UTM focused working group within Dronecode membership and build an open / configurable adapter for QGCS to enable it to exchange relevant data with a UTM system.
+The adapter would be configurable so that drone operators can specify what UTM system/service provider they want to use.
 The UTM system in turn must implement those APIs to exchange data with QGCS.
 ## Scope

 ![Screenshot](images/net-rid.jpg)

-Figure: Image depicting the scope of ASTM Network RID standard, the part in Red: the way operators submit data to the UTM system is not standardized and we hope to build an API specification and a configurable implementation for that as well as other relevant data (flight authorizations, geozones, conformance alerts etc.).
+Figure: Image depicting the scope of ASTM Network RID standard, the part in Red: the way operators submit data to the UTM system is not standardized and we hope to build an API specification and a configurable implementation for network identification as well as other relevant data (flight authorizations, traffic information, geozones, conformance alerts etc.).

 ## Deliverables